-Bullis Lower School students discover joy in learning.
+Bullis Lower School students in Kindergarten through 5th grade discover joy in learning.
 The curriculum encourages students to explore, create, and analyze the world around them — setting the tone for the Bullis community.

 - We start each day in Morning Meeting, which builds both community and a clear sense of individual responsibility.